 This how you may create a clickable checkbox/tick box into Microsoft Word documents.

-If you have any questions related to how to insert a checkbox in Word, please mention it in the comments below.
+If you have any questions related to how to insert a checkbox in Word, please mention them in the comments below.